 Our routing is designed with flexibility in mind, to maximize opportunities for wildlife sightings.
-It will most likely include the islands and activities listed below, although the order may vary (B,L,D):
+It will most likely include the islands and activities listed below, although the order may vary.
+(B,L,D daily)

-Islas San Esteban and San Pedro Martir Walk up a desert wash, to search for desert birds and the endemic pinto chuckwalla—a harmless desert lizard.
-Later visit Isla San Pedro Martir, a 1,000-foot-high guano-covered island that is home to thousands of seabirds.
-Blue-footed boobies, red-billed tropicbirds, pelicans and frigatebirds are all found here.
+Islas San Esteban and San Pedro Mártir: Walk up a desert wash, to search for desert birds and the endemic pinto chuckwalla—a plump, harmless desert lizard.
+Later visit Isla San Pedro Mártir, a 1,000-foot-high guano-covered island that is home to thousands of seabirds: brown pelicans, magnificent frigatebirds, Brandt’s cormorants and California sea lions.

 Isla San Marcos: At Isla San Marcos there is a beautiful shoreline for swimming, snorkeling, and kayaking.
 In the afternoon we are again in rich whale waters, near the mouth of Bahía Concepción where we have excellent possibilities of sighting several species of whales, including fin or sperm.